k4zmu2a/SpaceCadetPinball/README.md

 ### On macOS

+Install XCode (or at least Xcode Command Line Tools with `xcode-select --install`) and CMake.

+**Manual compilation:**

 * **Homebrew**: Install the `SDL2`, `SDL2_mixer` homebrew packages.
 * **MacPorts**: Install the `libSDL2`, `libSDL2_mixer` macports packages.

 Compile with CMake.
 Ensure that `CMAKE_OSX_ARCHITECTURES` variable is set for either `x86_64` Apple Intel or `arm64` for Apple Silicon.

 Tested with: macOS Big Sur (Intel) with Xcode 13 & macOS Montery Beta (Apple Silicon) with Xcode 13.

+**Automated compilation:**

+Run the `build-mac-app.sh` script from the root of the repository.
+The app will be available in a DMG file named `SpaceCadetPinball-<version>-mac.dmg`.

+Tested with: macOS Ventura (Apple Silicon) with Xcode Command Line Tools 14 & macOS Big Sur on GitHub Runner (Intel) with XCode 13.

 ## Plans